 This seems to be the minimum requirement.

-Customers have contacted me requiring notarized translations for US immigration purposes.
-I believe that the need for notarization depends on the type of visa required; but, having tried to ascertain from the UK website of the US embassy what the precise requirements are, there are so many entry visa categories with varying requirements, that I cannot give a conclusive answer.
+Customers have contacted me requiring notarised translations for US immigration purposes.
+I believe that the need for notarisation depends on the type of visa required; but, having tried to ascertain from the UK website of the US embassy what the precise requirements are, there are so many entry visa categories with varying requirements, that I cannot give a conclusive answer.

-Therefore, please check with the American embassy which supporting documents are required for your particular application and whether translations need to be certified and/or notarized.
+Therefore, please check with the American embassy which supporting documents are required for your particular application and whether translations need to be certified and/or notarised.

 Some common misconceptions, misunderstandings and problems about translating documents that require certification.